hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 10
 # <a href="https://www.tensorflow.org/js/">TensorflowJS</a> Can reach a large Web capable audience
 ### In 2017 TensorflowJS was introduced originally as deeplearnJS, using TypeScript and some compiled Javascript.
-I spent a lot of time converting the @Google Brain code for Single page Vanilla Javascript that student's could use without installing anything, <a href="https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/">beginner-tensorflowjs-examples-in-javascript</a> In my opinion TensorflowJS is the best, most powerful platform to truely teach Machine Learning to the largest audience.
+I spent a lot of time converting the @Google Brain code for Single page Vanilla Javascript that student's could use without installing anything, <a href="https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/">beginner-tensorflowjs-examples-in-javascript</a> In my opinion TensorflowJS is the best, most powerful platform to truly teach Machine Learning to the largest audience.

 ### Note: I have converted TensorflowJS models to arduino <a href="https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7/tree/master/m09-Tensoflow/tfjs-convert-to-arduino-header">here</a> but it is a bit complex and size is always an issue, much easier to work with EdgeImpulse!